 In 2015, together with Piotr Tarczyński, Dehnel published a period crime story under the name Maryla Szymiczkowa, Tajemnica Domu Helclów (The Mystery of Helcel House).
 The main protagonist, Mrs Szczupaczyńska – Miss Marple meets Miss Dulska in her character – tries to solve the riddle of mysterious deaths of guests living in the titular nursing home.
 'This is a charmingly camp book', wrote Juliusz Kurkiewicz in Gazeta Wyborcza.
-The duo returned to the character a year later in Rozdarta Zasłona (A Torn Curtain).
-This time, the protagonist solves the mysterious disappearing of a servant.
-The plot unfolds in 19th century Kraków again.
+The duo returned to the character a year later in Rozdarta Zasłona (Torn Curtain).
+This time, the protagonist solves a servant’s mysterious disappearance.
+The plot again unfolds in 19th-century Kraków.
 The third tome of the series about Professor Szczupaczyńska is Seans w Domu Egipskim (A Séance in the Egyptian House) published by Dehnel and Tarczyński in 2018.
-Kraków is visited by Satan – Stanisław Przybyszewski, and the protagonist has to uncover the mystery of a death during a spiritual séance in the eponymous house by the Retoryka Street in Kraków.
+Kraków is visited by Satan – Stanisław Przybyszewski, and the protagonist has to uncover the mystery of a death during a spiritual séance in the eponymous house on Retoryka Street in Kraków.

 Dziennik Roku Chrystusowego (Diary of the Year of Christ), published the same year, was widely discussed, mostly because of a particular editorial coincidence: at the same time three important writers published their diaries – apart from Dehnel, Piotr Siemion and Szczepan Twardoch.
 A debate started in the media, concerning the role of the diaristic form in the times of blogs and social media as well as the literary value of semi-private notes and the line separating art from the greed of famous writers.
 Dariusz Nowacki stirred up a hornet's nest in an article, ironically entitled "Blogs in covers or how Dehnel and Twardoch published their diaries":